Do you love Bonsai Plants? Want to showcase them in your home or garden? Here are some Best Trees For Bonsai that you can use!

-Pachira Bonsai is also called Money Tree, and it usually has a braided or twisted trunk.
-It is also considered to be lucky according to Feng Shui.
+Still looking for the Best Bonsai Plant?
+The Pachira Bonsai, also called Money Tree, is the one with its braided or twisted trunk.
+It is also considered to be lucky, according to Feng Shui.

 Position: Place the Money Tree in a sunny and bright spot where the tree can receive full sunlight for 5-6 hours every day.

 31. Dwarf Jade

 This softwood evergreen shrub looks great as a bonsai tree.
 It is a slow grower but makes up for it by being a low-maintenance specimen.
 This is one of the Best Trees For Bonsai.

 Position: It grows well indoors but requires direct sunlight.
 Dwarf jade cannot withstand freezing temperatures.

 Find out the best Jade plant varieties here

 Botanical Name: Betula